massdriver-cloud/docs/README.md

 ### Enabling Pre-commit

-This repo includes Terraform pre-commit hooks.
+This repo includes pre-commit hooks, use 'em!

 [Install precommmit](https://pre-commit.com/index.html#installation) on your system.